-The unemployment rate for accountants and auditors remained at 1.9 percent in the first quarter of 2018, lower than a year ago when it was 3.1 percent, and even lower than the 4.1 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).
+The unemployment rate for accountants and auditors edged up a tenth of a percent to 2.0 percent in the second quarter of 2018, still notably lower than the 4.0 percent national unemployment rate, according to the latest quarterly report from the U.S. Bureau of Labor Statistics (BLS).

-It’s a candidate’s market, so this means employers are in pursuit of accounting and finance candidates and need to be in “sell mode” of their companies and benefits.
-It’s not just the accountant unemployment rate that’s low; the first-quarter hiring report shows jobless rates are trending well below the national average for other specialized roles in finance and accounting, including the following:
+It’s a candidate’s market, so this means employers are in pursuit of accounting and finance professionals to hire.
+It’s not just the accountant unemployment rate that’s low; the second-quarter hiring report shows jobless rates are trending well below the national average for other specialized roles in finance and accounting, including the following:

 What the unemployment rate means for employers

 “With shrinking pools in the finance and accounting sectors, labor shortages have emerged across a variety of industries,” says Steve Saah, global executive director of Robert Half Finance & Accounting.
 “Employers are having difficulty finding experienced candidates, especially financial managers and analysts.”